prathameshratthe/Quickvid/README.md

 ## Introduction

-QuickVid is here to revolutionize how you interact with YouTube content.
+SummarIQ is here to revolutionize how you interact with YouTube content.
 It's simple:

 1. Paste a YouTube link.
 2. Get lightning-fast summaries.